The first female star to emerge and leave Motown

 In 1977, she made a comeback with Gigolo, a disco tune that reached #2 in the charts.
 This must have spurred her on as she now spent another decade recording for various labels, unfortunately with little success.

 In the early 90s, Mary fell ill and lost her fortune to medical bills.
-Her old pals Diana Ross and Smokey Robinson gathered a bunch of stars to help her with cash, benefit concerts, thought and prayers.
+Her old pals Diana Ross and Smokey Robinson gathered a bunch of stars to help her with cash, benefit concerts, thoughts and prayers.

 Mary pulled one last multi-million dollar lawsuit against Motown for unpaid royalties before she finally past away in 1992.
 She was buried in the same cemetery as Sam Cooke.